rdewolff/meteor-temple/README.md

 - 22.10.2014 - main menu not updating selection on page change.
 A full page refresh does highlight the correct menu element.

+## Libraries used

+- mongo-collection-instances - to be able to retrieve used instances easily

 ## Dynamic render template steps

 - the URL determine the template to use